Get the best cheap noise cancelling headphones (under $80) that don’t suck.

 Check the best waterproof Bluetooth headphones for more options.

-Still, most are noise canceling headphones are made for everyday use and traveling.
-There are no workout headphones with noise cancellation because passive sound isolation works fine for that purpose.
+Most noise-canceling headphones are made for everyday use and traveling.
+There are no dedicated workout headphones with noise cancellation because passive sound isolation works fine for that purpose.

-If you want to block as much background noise with waterproof headphones, get in-ear monitors (earbuds) and some memory foam eartips, and you’ll get fantastic results.
+If you want to block as much external sound with waterproof headphones, get in-ear headphones (earbuds) and some memory foam eartips, and you’ll get fantastic results.

 Can You Use ANC Headphones Without Music?